danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

 Then, we drag in another User node, and we then name it "Department Manager Assignment".

 ### Implementing conditions with a BPMN gateway
-Before connecting the two, we need a BPMN(Business Process Model and Notation) gateway, which can be thought of as a logic gate that helps us implement conditional statements in our process.
+Before connecting the two, we need a BPMN(Business Process Model and Notation) gateway, which can be thought of as a logic gate that helps us implement control flow in our process.
 This gateway is needed to split our results into two cases based on the output of the Manual Filtering sub-stage.
 One being an approval from Processing Officers where it will lead to the next sub-stage(assignment of department manager), and another where it is rejected, and leads to an early-ending and a notice email of rejection to the employee.
 A list of gateways and what they generally perform can be found [here](https://www.lucidchart.com/pages/bpmn-symbols-explained#section_4).

 Let's click on the Gateways button(orange rhombus) and drag an "Exclusive" gateway in between our two task nodes.
 Expand the properties window and name it "Processing Officer Decision", and connect the Manual Filtering node to our gateway.
 The gateway should then branch out into two paths, but for now, we'll just connect it to our Department Manager Assignment node.